achrefBT/CryptoSwiftUI/README.md

  Full source code for the SwiftUI Crypto App.

 ## Technologies :

 The project uses SwiftUI, MVVM Architecture, CoreData and Combine.
 Live cryptocurrency data is downloaded from CoinGecko API.

 Credit : https://www.youtube.com/c/SwiftfulThinking

+Also, we have implemnteded CI/CD to this project using Fastlane & Jenkins

  ## CI/CD (Fastlane + Jenkins) Followed Tutorials: